Skip to content

 AC4Amount exceeds 10,000{ valid: false, errors: [{ field: "amount", code: "EXCEEDS_LIMIT" }] }

-The Jfokus 2026 presentation discusses natural-language requirements for coding agents.
-Whether teams use Given/When/Then syntax or input/output tables, the principle is the same: criteria must resolve to a binary pass/fail.
+The Jfokus 2026 presentation recommends replacing vague terms such as "typically," "expected," and "best" with imperatives and measurable values.
+Whether teams use Given/When/Then syntax or input/output tables, criteria must resolve to a binary pass/fail.

 6. Boundaries and Guardrails

-Boundaries and guardrails limit autonomous action before it becomes costly.
-A three-tier boundary system defines what agents must always do, what requires human confirmation first, and what is strictly prohibited.
+A three-tier boundary system defines what agents must always do, what requires human confirmation, and what is strictly prohibited.
+Teams adopting effective collaboration models between humans and agents rely on this tier system to calibrate trust.

-The tier that teams most commonly omit is "Ask First."
-Without it, agents treat ambiguous situations as either always permitted or always prohibited, neither of which reflects how engineering decisions actually work.
-A user notification feature illustrates the difference:
+The tier teams most commonly omit is "Ask First."
+Without it, agents treat ambiguous situations as either always permitted or always prohibited.

 TierExamples

-AlwaysLog all notification delivery attempts and outcomes; use UTC for scheduling; respect opt-out preferences
+AlwaysLog all notification delivery attempts; use UTC for scheduling; respect opt-out preferences

-Ask FirstAdding a new notification channel not in the original spec; changing retry intervals; sending to more than 1,000 recipients in a single batch
+Ask FirstAdding a new notification channel not in spec; changing retry intervals; sending to 1,000+ recipients in a single batch

-NeverSend notifications without a verified opt-in record; modify the unsubscribe flow; access user contact data outside the notification service boundary
+NeverSend notifications without verified opt-in; modify unsubscribe flow; access user contact data outside the notification boundary

 7. Test Plan and Self-Verification Instructions

-A test plan closes the loop by forcing the agent to prove conformance.
-Building a self-audit instruction directly into the spec closes the loop.
+Building a self-audit instruction directly into the spec closes the verification loop.
 After implementing, the agent compares the result with the spec and confirms all requirements are met.
+Teams that pair this with broader testing strategies catch failures that single-feature tests miss.

-The evidence gate concept comes from Blake Crosley's guidance on avoiding phantom verification, which requires that every completion report cite specific, observable evidence rather than vague claims of completion.
+The evidence gate pattern requires that every completion report cite specific, observable evidence.
 Instead of allowing "tests should pass" or "implementation looks correct," the spec requires the agent to cite specific test output and file paths.
+The key diagnostic is that when an agent says "should" instead of "did," it has not verified.

 Complete Template: Copy, Customize, Ship

-The following template assembles all seven required sections into a single, copy-paste-ready document.
-Replace the payment validator example with your feature, and keep all section headers.
+Replace the payment validator example with your feature.
+Keep all section headers.

 markdown